 Janice Miner Holden

-My primary professional interest is the transpersonal perspective in counseling – “transpersonal” referring most basically to experiences and stages of development that involve transcendence of the usual personal limits of space and/or time.
+My primary professional interest is the transpersonal perspective in counseling – "transpersonal" referring most basically to experiences and stages of development that involve transcendence of the usual personal limits of space and/or time.
 My single most meaningful professional experience so far has been serving for three years as president of the International Association for Near-Death Studies.
-My greatest professional fantasy is to find a donor to fund a Center for Near-Death Studies at the University of North Texas.
+My greatest professional fantasy is to find a donor to fund a Center for the Study of Transpersonal Experiences Surrounding Death (C-STED) at the University of North Texas.

 I'm married with no children and enjoy watching movies on our home-theater-like setup, maintaining the landscaping around my house, attending arts-related events in the DFW area, and taking vacations focused on hiking and photography.

-I am a Texas Licensed Professional Counselor – Supervisor, Texas Licensed Marriage and Family Therapist, and National Certified Counselor.
+I am a Texas Licensed Professional Counselor – Supervisor, Texas Licensed Marriage and Family Therapist, National Certified Counselor, and ACISTE (American Center for the Integration of Spiritually Transformative Experiences) Certified Mental Health Professional.
 My teaching areas include Counseling Theory, Transpersonal Counseling, Dreamwork in Counseling, and Supervised Practice of Counseling.
 My research interests include Transpersonal / Spiritual Issues in Counseling, Couple Counseling, Sexuality and Sexual Dysfunction Therapy, Integral Therapy, and Screening Counseling Program Applicants.
-My most recent honor/award was being nominated by my College Dean and selected by the UNT Provost as a 2010 UNT Leadership Fellow.
-My recent publications include:
+My most recent honor/award was my presentation at the inaugural ACISTE conference in fall, 2012, being selected by Audio-Digest for online Continuing Medical, Continuing Nursing, and other Continuing Education credit online at the Audio-Digest Foundation.
+My recent scholarly activities and products include:

 Nouri, F. M., & Holden, J. M. (2008).
 Electromagnetic aftereffects of near-death experiences.
 Journal of Near-Death Studies, 27(2), 83-110.